dscroft/wm9QF_programming_for_artificial_intelligence_labs/sql_intermediate/sql_intermediate.md

 3) **Use indentation to clarify the various sections of your query.**  Indenting the list of columns below a SELECT statement is a way of subordinating those lines to the SELECT, subtly indicating that those lines are a continuation of the SELECT statement.
 A new line that isn't indented (say, a FROM statement) shows that the SELECT part of the query is over.

 4) **Use "dot notation"**, which we'll talk about in the next section.
 Dot notation means adding more information about your data, for example, by including the table name the column comes from.
 This practice will prepare you for using multiple data sources in your queries.

-5) **Use a comma-first style.**  This one can be a little jarring at first, but it does have real advantages, especially if you end up doing SQL for more than a few hours a week.
-In a list of length n, don't put the comma **after** items 1 through n-1.
-Rather, put the comma **before** items 2 through n.

 ## CASE Statement